Zooarchaeology

 What is zooarchaeology?

 Zooarchaeology is the study of animal bones and teeth from archaeological sites.
-Information gained from these remains—such as what species they belonged to, how old an animal was when it died, and whether people modified the bones through cutting, burning, shaping, etc.—we can reconstruct ancient food systems, environments, and ritual practices.
-Here, I briefly summarize some of the tools I use to study human-animal relationships in the past, including how I do this work and why I think it’s important.
-If you’d like to know more, let me know!
+Information gained from these remains—such as what species they belonged to, how old an animal was when it died, and whether people modified bones through cutting, burning, shaping, etc.—we can reconstruct ancient food systems, environments, and ritual practices.
+Here, I briefly summarize some of the tools I use to study human-animal relationships in the past, including the process of zooarchaeological analysis and why I think this type of work is important.

 My toolkit